Amir-Mahdi-Barati/Amir-Mahdi-Barati/README.md

 I am a Mechatronics Engineer working across embedded systems, software development and connected hardware.

-My projects range from low-level microcontroller firmware and sensor systems to desktop tools, web interfaces and IoT platforms.
+My projects range from microcontroller firmware and sensor systems to desktop tools, web interfaces and IoT platforms.

 I enjoy building complete systems — from the circuit and firmware to the software layer that interacts with it.